07906 832 952

 Other areas of counselling I deal with

 Common issues that clients want to explore include:

 Abandonment and rejection, anger, anxiety, loss, bereavement, depression, sadness, loneliness, eating disorder, stress, trauma, PTSD, low self esteem, confusion, neglect, childhood experiences, family issues, abuse, bullying, work related issues, ill health, obsessive compulsive disorder, shame, guilt, divorce, separation, break-ups, relationship issues, life stage crises, issues around race and culture, feeling stuck in life, personal development.

-Many people who come to counselling are simply curious to learn more about themselves and to develop self awareness.
+Many people who come to therapy are simply curious to learn more about themselves and to develop self awareness.

 Photos & videos

 £55* - 50 mins

 *limited number of concessionary places available for those on a low income

 All outdoor sites are within easy walking distance (under 3 minutes) from public transport.